 2. Take your iPhone headphones and push the cord end into headphones jack.
 (Alternatively if you only have iPhone air pods, you can use your iPhone charger cord.)
 Pull the headphones cord back out.
 Push and pull a few times to check if the phone is now on speaker mode.
 If your phone is still stuck in headphones mode, move on to step 3.

 3. Using a toothpick, gently dig into the headphones jack to loosen an more debris still stuck in there.
-Reinsert Q-Tip to grab and remove from the jack.
+Reinsert the Q-Tip to grab and remove any excess debris from the jack.

 4. Repeat step 2.